rjsalvadorr/vuepress-starter/README.md

 burgdoggen commodo ullamco et sausage brisket nulla cupim.
 ```

-This page has been configured to use these settings to build the page flow
+This site has been configured to use these settings to build the page flow
 for various categories and pages.

 ### title